 Elixir and Phoenix

-This time using slash commands for text-based social actions.
+The premise is it will use slash commands for text-based social actions.

-For example typing :) Fred or /smile Fred the following would happen (assuming your username is Bob):
+/smile Fred the following would happen (assuming your username is Bob):

 - You would see You smile happily at Fred.